|About OHP||What is the Oregon Health Plan?|

 |Provider enrollment||How do I become an OHP provider?|

 To serve OHP members enrolled in health or dental plans, contact the plan.
-To bill DMAP for services not covered by a plan, enroll with DMAP.
+To bill OHA for services not covered by a plan, enroll with OHA.
 Go to our Provider Enrollment page to learn more.

 |About OHP||What other resources are available to providers?|